denten-books/plain-text/0-intro.md

 [^ln-pragmatism]: @ramsey_foundations_2013, 155.
 The intellectual legacy of pragmatism is wide-ranging and diffuse.
-It is perhaps most pronounced in the teacher colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denoting some sense of necessary synthesis between of knowing and doing.
+It is perhaps most pronounced in the teachers colleges, where James and Dewey are still read widely, which could explain the ascendancy of such pedagogical terms as "situated cognition"[@brown_situated_1988, @lave_situated_1991] and "experiential learning"[@kolb_hegel_1981]: both terms denote some sense of necessary synthesis between of knowing and doing.
 In the field of linguistics, philosophy of language, and communication studies, pragmatics are well-encapsulated by the "language-as-action tradition," which harkens back to the Oxford language philosophers like J.L.
 Austin, Paul Grice, and John Searle [@trueswell_approaches_2005].
-Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.
+Austin's *How to Do Things with Words,* is perhaps the paradigmatic formulation of the idea that words don't just mean things, but that they enact change in the world.<!--I'm not sure this footnote is needed.
+Is anyone else writing about pragmatism and modern communication specifically?
+PRP-->

 [^ln-pragma-truth]: For a more thorough discussion on the topic see
 @seigfried_william_1990, @pihlstrom_structuring_1996, and @putnam_jamess_1997.